vkleer/CI_PP3_5x5_TicTacToe/README.md

 - Displays the game instructions in a clear and easy to follow format
 - Takes users back to the main menu after they've gone through the game instructions
 - Covers user story **1**

+### View win count
+- Displays each players total amount of wins
+- Takes players back to the main menu after entering any key and pressing the enter key
+- Covers user story **6**

 ### Game
 - A random player is picked to have the first turn at the start of each game